 Luiza’s Last Camino.

-This is a story about a beautiful final Camino journey.
+This is a story about a beautiful final Camino journey along the St James Way.
 Luiza Kraner was from Australia but had been living in Houston, Texas.

 She had walked the Camino de Santiago seven times along many different routes and photographed life along the way, recording her experiences, most of the time on her own, in over 30,000 pictures.